RolfBremer/in-dexter/in-dexter.typ

 // @param mpc (default: "ff.")
 Symbol(s) to mark a Multi-Page-Continuation.
 // @param indexes (default: auto) optional name(s) of the index(es) to use.
 Auto uses all indexes.
 // @param surround (default: body) a function to surround the index body with additional content/settings.
+// @param section-container (default: section) a function to wrap the whole section in a container.
+// @param section-title (default: heading(level: 2, numbering: none, outlined: false, letter))
+// @param section-body (default: body) a function to render the body of the section.
 #let make-index(
   title: none,
   outlined: false,